 Damages You Could Receive After a Car Accident in Iowa

 If an accident-related mental health injury results in temporary or permanent job loss, you can seek compensation for lost wages.
-If you need medical care to treat your mental health injury, you can recover for past and future medical bills.
+If you need medical care to treat your Mental wellness injury, you can recover for past and future medical bills.
 Finally, if you suffer mental anguish, you can recover compensation for your suffering and loss of function.

 How to Seek Help for Your Mental Health Claim

-It can be very difficult to recognize and even admit that you’re having mental health concerns resulting from a car crash.
-It is extremely normal for men and women alike to suffer some mental health symptoms, even temporarily, after a physical injury.
+It can be very difficult to recognize and even admit that you’re having emotional health concerns resulting from a car crash.
+It is extremely normal for men and women alike to suffer some psychological well-being symptoms, even temporarily, after a physical injury.
 You’re doing yourself and your loved ones a favor if you admit that you need help and seek it.

-If you don’t already have a mental health provider, such as a counselor, psychologist, or psychiatrist, often the first step in getting treatment is to see your primary care provider.
+If you don’t already have a counselor, psychologist, or psychiatrist, often the first step in getting treatment is to see your primary care provider.

 If you don’t know where to start, you can always ask your attorney.
 We aren’t medical providers, but we have had many, many clients who have suffered from mental health injuries after a car crash.
 We can offer you some tips to point you in the right direction.